Futala Lake: Musical Fountain

 In 2019, a large-scale redevelopment plan was launched to build a floating musical fountain on Futala Lake.
 The design includes long steel barges anchored in the lake, high-pressure water jets, synchronized laser and LED lighting, and a 180-degree viewing gallery on the shoreline.
 The multimedia show is planned to combine water choreography, music, and projection effects.

 Current Status

 In January 2024, the Supreme Court ordered a status quo on further construction and use of the floating musical fountain facility after environmental petitions raised concerns related to wetland regulations and lakeshore protection guidelines.
 Trial shows had previously been conducted for officials and invited guests, but public access remained suspended following the order.

 In October 2025, the Supreme Court clarified that Futala Lake is a man-made waterbody and not a notified wetland, allowing temporary structures such as the floating fountain and viewing gallery to resume operations, subject to compliance with environmental and safety conditions.

+Work on restoring the Futala musical fountain continued through 2026.
+By August 2026, the repair and equipment replacement is still underway and regular public shows have not yet resumed.